bukinoshita/pokemon-game/readme.md

 ## Notices

 - The objective of the game is to capture all Pokémons.
-- Each week trainers will earn items based on their ranking. (pokeballs, money, etc) — if you need more money to play, tweet to [@bukinoshita](https://twitter.com/bukinoshita) and I put some money to you. (beta)
+- Each week trainers will earn items based on their ranking. (pokeballs, money, etc) — if you need more money to play, tweet to [@bukinoshita](https://twitter.com/bukinoshita) and I put some money for you. (beta)
 - The game is in **Beta**.
 If you find an issue or have any suggestions or ideas, please report it [here](https://github.com/bukinoshita/pokemon-game/issues).

 ## Install